What to Expect from the Criminal Justice System

 - Keep your eyes focused on who is asking the questions, rather than looking at the perpetrator or their supporters.

 Throughout the criminal justice proceedings, you may want additional support.
-Call the National Sexual Assault Hotline at 800.656.HOPE(4673) or chat online at online.rainn.org.
+To speak with someone who is trained to help, call the National Sexual Assault Hotline at 800.656.HOPE(4673) or chat online at online.rainn.org.